 Georgina is married to Edwin Wood, a retired banker.

 4. Justice Wood Worked with The GPS

 Before joining the Judicial Service in 1974, Georgina Wood worked with the Ghana Police Service as a deputy superintendent and public prosecutor.
 She maintained the position for three years.

 5. She Will Join The Council of State

-After her official retirement today [June 8, 2017], Former Chief Justice Wood will become a member of the Council of State, in accordance with Article 89(2)(a)(i) of the Constitution which provides that the advisory council to the President must include a former Chief Justice.
+Following her official retirement today [June 8, 2017], the former Chief Justice will become a member of the Council of State, in accordance with Article 89(2)(a)(i) of the Constitution which provides that the advisory council to the President must include a former Chief Justice.